milonmaze/privacy-terms-observatory-beta/www.marcus.com/us/en/privacy-policy.md

 Personal Identifiers:  This includes first and last name, previous name, address, email address, account user name, social media profile, telephone number, unique personal identifier and related information, publicly available photographic images, and signature;
 Device and Online Identifiers and Related Information:  This includes online identifiers, Internet Protocol (IP) address, mobile/wireless carrier, device identifier (such as the Google Advertising ID or Apple ID for Advertising), and other device information;
 Background Information:  This includes date of birth, family information, information about your personal and professional associates and associations, and any other information we are required to collect by law and regulation;
-Financial Information:  This includes credit report information, credit scores, bank account number, transaction and financial account information, account login credentials, household income data, tax documents, your authority over financial accounts, including trusted contact/beneficial interest in and other information about entities you are associated with, public company affiliations, available account balance information, source of wealth information, investment goals and experience, net worth and liquidity needs, income and other similar financial information;
+Financial Information:  This includes credit report information, credit scores, bank account number, transaction and financial account information, account login credentials, household income data, tax documents, your authority over financial accounts, including trusted contact/beneficial interest in and other information about entities you are associated with, public company affiliations, available account balance information, income and other similar financial information;
 Government Identifiers:  This includes Social Security number, Tax Identification Number, national identification number, other government-issued identification number, driver’s or operator’s license number, passport number, Alien Registration Number and copies of government IDs;
 Protected Classification Characteristics:  This includes age, race, national origin, citizenship, nationality, marital status, sex, and veteran or military status.
 Please note that we do not collect information regarding gender identity, gender expression, or sexual orientation unless you provide it to us in connection with servicing your account.
 Please also note that under certain circumstances, when applying for a small business loan we may ask whether the business is minority- or women- owned, and for the principal owners' ethnicity and race.
 Purchase History: This includes customer purchase history or tendencies;